code-distortion/fluent-dotenv/README.md

 $dbCredentials = $fDotEnv->get(['HOST', 'PORT', 'USERNAME', 'PASSWORD']);
 ```

-> ***NOTE:*** Over time, vlucas/phpdotenv has improved the way it reads values from .env files (eg. multi-line variables).
-The underlying version you have will determine how values in .env files are interpreted.
+> ***NOTE:*** Over time, vlucas/phpdotenv and symfony/dotenv have improved the way they interpret values from .env files (e.g. multi-line variables).
+The underlying version of these package/s you use will determine how the .env values are interpreted.

 ### Filtering

-If you only want to load specific keys you can specify them, others from your .env file will be ignored:
+If you only want to load specific keys, you can specify them.
+Other values from your .env file will be ignored:

 ``` php
 $fDotEnv = FluentDotEnv::new()